A reader writes…

 Flyaways are wispy, fuzzy strands of hair that have a tendency to stick straight up from the top of the head due to static electricity, blow-drying, the environment, new growth etc. Under the studio lights, flyaways become very noticeable and can be distracting in a medium to close-up frame.

-In extreme cases where there are an excessive number of flyaways (especially around the crown area), it can be an indicator of hair cuticle damage.
+In extreme cases where there is an excessive number of flyaways (especially around the crown area), it can be an indicator of hair cuticle damage.
 This is where outermost part of the hair shaft (the protective barrier), is damaged through the use of chemicals, perms, blow-drying, curling irons etc. As a result, the hair becomes more susceptible to static.

 To help lessen the appearance of flyaways in your crown area, use a non-shine hairspray.
 Spray the product onto a new toothbrush head (natural fiber is better) and gently comb down the stray strands.
 Avoid using a smoothing product as this will weigh down or flatten your hair.